cncf/tag-contributor-strategy/website/content/maintainers/github/templates/recommended/reviewing.md

 * Should the reviewer assign the pull request or set specific labels?
 * Explain if the project use automation/bots and how they should be used.
+* Should the reviewer wait for automated checks to pass before reviewing?
 * Are reviews required from maintainers?
 * Are there required checks that must pass before merging?
 * How should reviewers help a stuck pull request?